Trillium hibbersonii: Description

 Trillium hibbersonii is a perennial, herbaceous plant with a reddish scape (stem) approximately 1.0 to 8.2 cm tall.
 Like all trilliums, it has a whorl of three bracts (leaves) and a single trimerous flower with 3 sepals, 3 petals, two whorls of 3 stamens each, and 3 carpels (fused into a single ovary with 3 stigmas).
 The flower, which has a short stalk (called a pedicel), opens pink and becomes dark pink with age.

 The bracts are 3.3 to 5.3 cm long and 1.3 to 2.5 cm wide, with reddish edges.
 The ratio of bract length to width is 2.3 on average, a value that remains constant throughout the season.
 The bract halves are often held at an angle to the longitudinal axis.
 The pedicel, which averages 1.1 cm in length, is streaked with red and bent in such a way that the flower faces outward about 45 degrees.
 Like the bracts, the green sepals are reddish along the edges.
 The petals are ovate to elliptic, averaging 2.0 cm in length.
 The stamens are about half the length of the petals but do not extend beyond the stigmas.
 The creamy-white filaments are shorter than the anthers, with the anther connective tissue being purple on its outward-facing side.
 The ovary is yellow-green to red-brown in color and ridged but not prominently winged in shape.
 The fruit is a berry-like capsule with irregular dehiscence.

 Taxonomy

 Leonard Wiley invalidly described Trillium hibbersonii in 1968.
 A few years later, in 1974, Taylor and Szczawinski described a dwarf form of Trillium ovatum that grows on the sea cliffs of Vancouver Island in British Columbia.
-Known as Trillium ovatum f. hibbersonii T.M.C.Taylor & Szczaw., the "dwarf trillium" became a variety in 2001, and was finally elevated to species rank in 2020.
-Surprisingly, phylogenetic analysis has shown that Trillium hibbersonii is more closely related to T. erectum than to T. ovatum, making it the only member of the Erectum group in western North America.
+Known as Trillium ovatum f. hibbersonii T.M.C.Taylor & Szczaw., the "dwarf trillium" was recognized as a variety in 2001.
+It was finally elevated to species rank by Darlene M. O'Neill and Susan B. Farmer in 2020.

+As of March 2023, most authorities recognize the name Trillium hibbersonii (T.M.C.Taylor & Szczaw.)
+D.O'Neill & S.B.Farmer, but a few still regard the taxon as a form of Trillium ovatum.
+Trillium hibbersonii is not related to Trillium ovatum.
+Based on molecular phylogenetic studies, Trillium hibbersonii is the first diverging (basal) branch of the Erectum group, a group of species typified by Trillium erectum.
+As such, it is the only member of that group in western North America.